RiceD2KLab/HFD_F21/README.md

-# Houston Fire Department - Fall 2021
+# Houston Fire Department - SPRING 2022
-#### Members: Hannah Lei, Mingzhao Liu, Yikun Li, Sacheth Reddy Mamidi, Parth Parulekar
+#### Members: Annita Chang, Joshua Washington, Jarrett Prchal, Tessa Cannon, Yuxin Gong, Ziyana Samanni.

 This is our repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**

 DISCLAIMER: The Houston Fire Department data is private and cannot be posted to a public repository.
-In order to run our files and generate diagrams based on the dataset we were given, please locate and download the files `Address_&_Violation_Records_data 2020.csv` and `Address_&_Violation_Records_data 2021.csv`.
+In order to run our files and generate diagrams based on the dataset we were given, please locate and download the files `Address_&_Violation_Records_data 2020.csv` and `Address_&_Violation_Records_data 2021.csv` from Microsoft Team HFD.

 ## Steps to Run our Python Code